MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-WmiInstance.md

 ### -Namespace

-Specifies the WMI repository namespace where the referenced WMI class is located when it is used with the **Class** parameter.
+Specifies the WMI repository namespace where the referenced WMI class is located when it's used with the **Class** parameter.

 ```yaml